projectatomic/atomic-site/source/blog/2015-09-04-introducing-the-fedora-tools-image-for-fedora-atomic-host.html.md

 root         1  0.0  0.0  45860  2632 ?
 Rs+  19:10   0:00 ps aux
 ```

 So, the value of $pid does not exist inside this new container.
-But... if you use ```--pid=host```, which is what the atomic run command does for you, you skip the PID namespace creation for the container, and operate in the host's PID namespace, where the value of $pid is valid.
+But, if you use ```--pid=host```, which is what the atomic run command does for you, you skip the PID namespace creation for the container, and operate in the host's PID namespace, where the value of $pid is valid.

 ```
 -bash-4.3# atomic run fedora/tools pgrep sleep